dynamoose/dynamoose/docs/api/Scan.md

 ## scan.all([delay[, max]])

-If a query result is more than the limit of your DynamoDB table (before filtering!), DynamoDB paginates the results so you would have to send multiple requests.
-This function sends continuous scan requests until all items have been received (as long as the `lastKey` property exists on the response).
+Unlike most other scan functions that directly change the DynamoDB scan request, this function is purely internal and unique to Dynamoose.
+If a scan result is more than the AWS scan response limit, DynamoDB paginates the results so you would have to send multiple requests.
+This function sends continuous scan requests upon receiving the response until all documents have been received (by checking and making new requests with the `lastKey` property from the previous response).
 This can be useful if you wish to get all the items from the table and don't want to worry about checking the `lastKey` property and sending a new scan request yourself.

 Two parameters can be specified on this setting: